YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 ## Recent Events
 - Working on a project involving causal inference for healthcare data mining.
+- Working on a project involving causal inference for recommender systems.
 - Working on a project involving discovering PDE model for financial stock market.

 ## Collaborations